ubccr/ccrdocs/pages/index.md

 !!! note "Can't find what you need?"
-    Provide feedback on these docs [here](https://github.com/ubccr/ccrdocs/issues)!
+    Provide feedback on these docs on [CCR's documentaton issues page](https://github.com/ubccr/ccrdocs/issues)!

-If you have any questions, please [contact CCR Help](help.md)
+If you have any questions, please contact [CCR Help](help.md)

 ## Acknowledgments